San Francisco Disability Discrimination Lawyer

 - A leave of absence to obtain medical treatment or to allow the employee to recuperate and return to work

 In order to determine whether an accommodation is possible, employers must engage in a good faith interactive process with disabled employees.
 The interactive process requires both employers and employees to exchange information regarding the employee’s ability to work and potential accommodations the employer may be able to provide.
 Therefore, it is important for employees to obtain advice early in the process to ensure that they meet their own obligations under the law.
-Contact a discrimination lawyer as soon as possible to discuss the specifics of your claim.
+Contact our San Francisco Disability Discrimination lawyers as soon as possible to discuss the specifics of your claim.